CurveDocs/curve-docs/docs/scrvusd/crosschain/oracle-v2/oracle.md

     !!!guard "Guarded Method by [Snekmate 🐍](https://github.com/pcaversaccio/snekmate)"
         This contract makes use of a Snekmate module to manage roles and permissions.
 This specific function can only be called by the `DEFAULT_ADMIN_ROLE` role.

     Function to set a new value for `max_price_increment`.
-The new value must be less than the stableswaps minimum fee.
+The new value must be less than the Stableswap's minimum fee.
     $\frac{fee}{2 * \text{block_time}}$ is considered to be safe.

     Emits: `SetMaxPriceIncrement` event.